How to Remove Soap Scum

 Waxing the walls and hard shower doors with regular car wax will make the water bead up and slide off, preventing soap scum build up.

-This only has to be done about once every six months and will also work on the countertops.
+This only has to be done about once every six months and is an option as this could cause slipping.

 Rain X ™